Mindfulness – is it for me?

 Make it your mission to write three things in a ‘thank you’ note every day!

 4. Eat a snack You’re probably wondering how eating a snack can be mindful, right?
 The best place to start is by focusing on what you’re eating, rather than on your thoughts (or the Netflix show you’re watching).
 So, instead of mindlessly eating that bag of popcorn and then wondering where it all went, take your time and pay attention to every mouthful.
+This is known as mindful eating.
 Notice the delicious taste as you chew the food, feel the textures, savour the aroma.
 It helps to put down your phone while you eat, too.

 5. Make a cup of tea Who doesn’t love a good cuppa?
 Brewing and enjoying a cup of tea is another great way of getting in touch with your senses.
 You might usually make a cup of tea without even thinking about it.
 Instead of just going through the motions, pay attention to each thing you do in order to make the tea.